ImperialCollegeLondon/Visual2/README.md

 7. Open `electron` application at a new terminal tab by running `yarn run launch`.
 This command will start the application and also _hot reload_ it whenever source files are recompiled.
 Therefore it normally runs continuously through development. _Hyper_, for example runs multiple tabs and will split window between two tabs, great for running start and launch scripts concurrently in a single window.

-8. Run `yarn run package` or (from windows, to enav=ble correct OS-X binary generation) `./run-packager.bat` at any time to create a set of system-specific self-contained binaries in `./dist/os-name/*`.
-Each binary distribution consists of a portable directory with all dependencies, so use the appropriate one of these if you just want to run Visual2 and do not need to develop code.
+8. Run `yarn run package` or (from windows, to enable correct OS-X binary generation) `./run-packager.bat` at any time to create a set of system-specific self-contained binaries in `./dist/os-name/*`.
+Each binary distribution consists of a portable directory with all dependencies, so use the appropriate one of these if you just want to run Visual2 and do not need to develop code. `yarn run package-host` will generate just the distributable for the host OS.

 9. To see console debug printout etc press F12 to toggle electron dev tools on and note that any F# printout and errors will be displayed under the console tab.